Marksburg Castle in Germany (with Viking River Cruises)

 Marksburg Castle with Viking River Cruises

-Marksburg Castle history
+Marksburg Castle History

 Located in Braubach, Germany – Marksburg Castle has been perched on a hill above the Rhine River for over 700 years.
 In fact, it is the only hill castle on the Rhine that has never been destroyed.
 First mentioned in the 13th century, the castle was occupied by noblemen and royalty for hundreds of years.
 In the 1800s the castle became a home for disabled soldiers, a prison, and eventually, apartments.
 Today it has been returned to its Middle Ages “glory” and is showcased for tourists.